ehudthelefthand/odbgift-shop-base/README.md

   * Then...

 ```
 cd [Your Magento Directory] // If you use "simple-magento-vagrant".
-It should be in the ./simple-magento-vagrant/httpdocs
+It should be in ./simple-magento-vagrant/httpdocs
 modman init
 modman clone https://github.com/ehudthelefthand/odbgift-shop-base.git
 ```